Evilslive/EyeLink/README.md

 SR Research EyeLink Dataviewer

 Try to extract the fixation and saccade data from eyelink data.
-.fixation: each interesting area stay time.
+## fixation: each interesting area stay time.